 Walking stimulates and strengthens bones, increasing their density – this is really important, especially for women.
 It also helps maintain healthy joints so may stave off conditions such as arthritis.
 A good walk can help strengthen and shape your legs, giving great definition to calves, quads, hamstrings and lifting your glutes (buttock muscles) – especially if you add hills.
 But if you really pay attention to your posture as you walk, it can tone your abs and whittle your waist, too.

 Dancing can be a way to stay fit for people of all ages, shapes and sizes.
 It has a wide range of physical and mental benefits including:

-Burns up to 280 calories in 30 minutes.
-Skip either my jumping with your feet together or with a running motion.
+Skipping Burns up to 280 calories in 30 minutes.
+Skip either by jumping with your feet together or with a running motion.
 Start with 20-second bouts, building up to five minutes a time.

-Burns up to 200 calories in 30 minutes.
-Exercise to the point of overload in each class, where you body feels physically challenged.
+Dance Classes Burns up to 200 calories in 30 minutes.
+Exercise to the point of overload in each class, where your body feels physically challenged.

 Despite knowing it can have serious health consequences, recent Cancer Research UK statistics have revealed that 46% of Britons suffered sunburn last summer – and of those, 40% admit that this happens every year.